Explore the Great Indoors: Four Favorites for a Winter Visit

 National Eagle Center, Wabasha

 Some areas of the Mississippi River in southeast Minnesota stay unfrozen throughout the winter, and draw a concentration of bald eagles that winter here and feed on the river's fish.
-Often, dozens can be seen sitting on trees along the river, swooping for food, or sitting on the ice.
-So, it's a prime location for this center dedicated to eagles, now in a striking, new facility along the shore in this quaint rivertown.
+Often, dozens can be seen sitting on trees along the river, swooping for food or sitting on the ice.
+So, it's a prime location for this center dedicated to eagles that sits along the shore in this quaint rivertown.
 Winter is the best time to visit, since there are likely to be bald eagles along the river just outside the center.
 The center has observation decks and spotting scopes so you can take a close look at the eagles in the wild.

 Inside, you can see the center's five live, rescued eagles up close any time.
-And three times a day (at 11 a.m., 1 and 3 p.m.) the eagles are part of programs when they're fed while the audience learns more about eagles.
+And three times a day, the eagles are part of programs when they're fed while the audience learns more about eagles.
 There are also several exhibits, both about the biology of eagles and about their cultural significance as the nation's symbol and to American Indian traditions.
-Each weekend during March there will be special programs about eagles, featuring naturalists, artists and musicians.
-The Eagle Center is open daily; admission is $5-8, depending on age.
+The Eagle Center is open daily.